 The interior accommodation is outfitted with exclusive virtual balconies offering an ocean view in every stateroom.
 Suites offer access to exclusive new areas, including suite lounge, a private suites-only restaurant named Coastal Kitchen, and a full-service Suite Sun Zone sun deck.

-Guests onboard the cruise ship are provided with RFID technology-enabled Royal WOWBands, which allow them to access staterooms and make purchases aboard the ship.
+Guests onboard the cruise ship are provided with RFID technology-enabled Royal WOWBands, which allow them to access staterooms and make purchases onboard the ship.

 The vessel features the first-ever moving bar at sea, Rising Tide Bar.
 Bionic Bar on the Royal Promenade features robot bartenders serving cocktails.
 Other venues that offer beverages include Schooner Bar, Sabor Taqueria and Tequila Bar, Trellis Bar and Solarium Bar.